-1During 2017 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
+1During 2020 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
 The level presented represents the 90th percentile of the 50 sites tested.
 The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
-The analysis showed concentrations below action levels for all 50 copper samples.
+The analysis showed concentrations below action levels for all 50 copper samples and 49 of 50 lead samples.

-VILLAGE OF Medina
+VILLAGE OF MEDINA

-Village of Medina has not exceeded MCL for total coliform during 2019 reporting period.
+Village of Medina has not exceeded the MCL for total coliform during the 2021 reporting period.

 Contaminant Violation Yes/No Date of Sample Level Detected (Avg.)
-(Range) Unit of Measurement MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Microbiologica Microbiological Contaminants 1 Turbidity No 1/19 -12/19 0.07 (0.02 - .35) NTU N/A TT= <5NTU Soil Runoff Total Coliform No 1/19 -12/19 0 positive samples N/A 0 MCL= 2 or more positive samples Naturally present in the environment Chlorine Residual No 1/19 -12/19 0.67 (0.03-1.06) mg/l MRDL 4.0 MRDLG 4.0 Added for disinfection.
+(Range) Unit of Measure- ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Health Effects Microbiological Contaminants 1 Turbidity No 1/21 - 12/21 0.07 (0.02 - 0.22) NTU N/A TT= <5NTU Soil Runoff Turbidity has no health effects.
+However, turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidity may indicate the presence of disease-causing organisms.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+Please pay special attention to the additional statement in this document regarding Cryptosporidium.
+Total Coliform No 1/21 - 12/21 0 positive samples N/A 0 MCL= 2 or more positive samples Naturally present in the environment Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms indicating the need to look for

 2Turbidity is a measure of the cloudiness of the water.
-We test it because it is a good indicator of the effectiveness of our filtration system.
-NCWD's highest single turbidity measurement for the year was 0.05 NTU.
-State regulations require that turbidity must always be below 1 NTU leaving the Water Plant and 5 NTU in the distribution system.
+We monitor it because it is a good indicator of the effectiveness of our filtration system.
+NCWD's highest single turbidity measurement for the year was 0.18 NTU and the lowest was 0.01 NTU.
+State regulations require that turbidity must always be less than or equal to 1.0 NTU leaving the Water Plant and 5 NTU in the distribution system.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
-All samples collected in 2019 were below the treatment technique level.
+All samples collected in 2020 were below the treatment technique level and do not constitute a violation.